diwakar1593/JavaScript-Problem/README.md

 - Question 12: Javascript program for heap sort
 - Question 13: Javascript program for Loops.
 - Question 17: Javascript program for palindrome.
+- Question 23: Javascript program for armstrong no.
 - More Questions to be added soon!

 ### Author : Diwakar Kumar